-Why You Should Move to a Life Plan Community While You’re Still Healthy
+Why You Need to Move into Senior Living While You’re Still Healthy

 When is the Right Time to Move to a Senior Living Community?

 For older adults who’ve made the move, the answer is “sooner rather than later.”
 Moving to a Life Plan Community while you’re still independent can make a big difference in your quality of life.You can be as involved and active in community life as you wish.
 You’ll never lack for company or the support of friends and staff.
 Your family won’t have to worry about you.
 And you won’t have to worry about what might happen if your health needs change.At a Life Plan Community, also known as a continuing care retirement community (CCRC), you’ll have a smart plan in place for future health care.
 No one knows what the future may bring, but it’s good to know the senior health care you may need, such as assisted living, memory care or skilled nursing, is available on-site at a continuing care retirement community.
 Contracts for senior health services vary from one community to another, but nearly all are designed to limit your out-of-pocket costs for health services.
 A Life Care contract, for example, could save you thousands of dollars in long-term care costs.We hope you’ll never need long-term care, but there’s a better-than-even chance you or a loved one will need care at some point in the future.
 According to the U.S. Department of Health and Human Services, 70% of adults 65 and older will need some type of long-term senior care services in their later years.Those are the facts.
 You can ignore them and hope for the best.
 But hope isn’t a plan.
 Read on to learn more about the benefits of moving to a Life Plan Community while you’re able to make the most of it.